SEERNET/developer-docs/docs/speaker-enrollment-api.md

 ```

 > For every successfull enrollment the response will containe message as "Success".
->  Repeat the enrollment with different audios untill the status message changes to
+>  Repeat the enrollment with different audios until the status message changes to
 > "Complete".
 Then proceed with speaker identification

  <br />